 Healthy marine ecosystems are critical to the well-being of the planet.
-Marine protected areas (MPAs), parts of the oceans protected from human activities such as fishing, are increasingly being used to conserve and manage these ecosystems.
+Marine protected areas (MPAs) are increasingly being used to conserve and manage these ecosystems.
 Our study pairs theory with empirical methods to show that the regional conservation effects of marine protected areas can be highly variable and dependent on human drivers.
 We find no statistically clear effect of a large and well protected network of MPAs in the Channel Island, California, on targeted finfish after 14 years of protection, which our simulation analysis suggests is actually to be expected.
 MPA practitioners must clearly communicate expectations from MPA networks, and plan monitoring and adaptations strategies that directly address the challenges of estimating regional conservation effects of protected areas.

 acknowledgements